 This is the solving mode so you can start right away.

 Generally use the left mouse button.
-Using the keyboard with the mouse to enter dots.
+Using the keyboard with the mouse makes operation smoother.

-Change the line width of the game grid here.
+Change the width of the thick lines here.

 Your settings for these buttons will be saved to preserve your playing environment.

 On some computer systems the settings may not be saved.

 You can enlarge and move the game board with these buttons.